Northeast

 Empty column

-Requires all-electric heating and cooking in new buildings under 7 stories by 2026, and in 2029 for taller buildings
+Requires all-electric heating and cooking in new buildings under 7 stories by 2026, and in 2029 for all new buildings

 Establishing Policies